arentalb/market-backend/README.md

-# this is a backend for forever market
+# This is a Backend for forever market
-you can find teh frontend for it at https://github.com/arentalb/market-frontend
+you can find frontend for it at https://github.com/arentalb/market-frontend